Kyriosity/use-dev/README+/tests/README+/unit_test-3D_remake.md

 # Unit tests - "3D" re-make

 Developers, testers and management comprehend unit tests as essential and integral as the idea, and uncomplicated and routine as implementation.

-Just take an entity (unit) of an application and cover it with proof.
+Just take an entity (unit) of an application as `class` and cover it with proofs.

+This approach is OVER and clutches testing projects with space with UNPACKED.

 ```csharp
 [Test, SOURCE(A, B2, C30, D04, ...)]